-In addition, it is forecast that supply capacity to the region north of Eneabba and Muchea will be constrained from 2011/12 onwards for natural load growth conditions.
+Beneath these major development considerations, it is forecast that supply capacity to the region north of Eneabba and Muchea will be constrained from 2011/12 onwards for natural load growth conditions.
 The Mid West Energy Project (southern section) goes some way towards addressing these issues.
 If this project did not proceed then an alternative major network augmentation would be required by 2015/16 to address the natural load growth needs of Geraldton.